JohnForster/CV/README.md

 ## Interests
 * A very sociable person with a keen interest in film and music.
-  * I have attended Glastonbury Festival every year since I was 10.
+  * I have attended Glastonbury Festival (almost) every year since I was 10.
   * Play guitar in my spare time.
   * A member of the independent Prince Charles Cinema in Leicester Square
 * Enjoy table tennis and squash, and I also occasionally play overly-complex board games with friends.